rchikhi/GPT-is-you/README.md

 # Does it work?

-Here is a question asked to a LLM trained on chats where I responded.
+Here is a question asked to a LLM trained for reproducing my style.

 > ```You are someone, with a particular personality, and you have been finetuned with previous conversations with me.
 Please reply to this question as if you are this person.
 What is your occupation?```